-As the narratives in Chapters 4 - 7 shows, action also needs initiating over the experiences of any surviving children who are involved in sudden and unexpected child death.
-As I have documented, siblings are absent both from literature on 'Rapid Response' and in the training DVD 'Why Jason Died' (Dept. for Education, 2008), and yet were so powerfully present in Joe's story (Chapter 1).
-In the narratives which form Chapters 4-7 there is also a catalogue of blunders with respect to surviving siblings, largely created by the defensive and often highly ritualised processes which accompany Rapid Response (Lees, Meyer & Rafferty, 2013).
+The other ways in which this study has answered the question 'what can be learned' lies within the experiences of surviving children involved in sudden and unexpected child death.
+As I have documented, siblings are absent both from literature on 'Rapid Response' and in the training DVD 'Why Jason Died' (Dept. for Education, 2008), and yet was so powerfully present in Joe's story (Chapter 1) and in those stories that form Chapters 4-7.
+The ability to study every case 'within its own terms', as Cooper suggests, would restore 'balance' by allowing humanity into professional judgements, thereby avoiding some of the inconsistencies over parents continuing care of siblings both entering and exiting their own homes, as depicted in both Joe's story (Chapter 1) and particularly in Laurie's story (Chapter 7).
+Professional judgement is highly recommended by Munro who advocates for the 'replacement of ineffective defensive techniques' with this more genuinely 'sensitive' and person-centred approach (Lees, Meyer & Rafferty, 2013, p.
+554).